pivotalexperimental/desert/doc/index.markdown

 ##Managing Plugin Dependencies
 By default, Rails loads plugins in alphabetical order, making it tedious to manage dependencies.
 Desert will automatically load plugins in the proper order when you declare their dependencies like this:

 `vendor/plugins/blogs/init.rb`

     require_plugin 'user'
     require_plugin 'will_paginate'

 Here `user` and `will_paginate` will always be loaded before `blogs`.
-Note that both Desert and non-Desert plugins can be declared as dependencies.
+Note that any plugin can be declared as a dependency.

 ##Designed For Extensibility
 One of Ruby's key features is the ability to reopen classes and customize their behavior.
-Desert plugins give you this same power.
+Desert gives your plugins the same power.

 In the user plugin:
 `vendor/plugins/user/app/models/user.rb`